fanghenshaometeor/ood-mode-ensemble/README.md

 If u have problems about the code or paper, u could contact me (fanghenshao@sjtu.edu.cn) or raise issues here.

-If the code benefits ur researches, welcome to fork and star ⭐ this repo and cite our paper! :)
+If the code benefits ur researches, welcome to fork and star ⭐ this repo! :)